 Skills and Qualifications:

-- High personal competence in the formation and maintenance of caring, therapeutic relationships.
+- High level of personal competence in the formation and maintenance of caring and therapeutic relationships.

-- Interest, commitment, consistency, and a high level of personal maturity and responsibility.
+- Demonstrated interest, commitment, consistency, and a high level of personal maturity and responsibility.

 - Ability to work independently and as part of a team.

-- Completion of ASIST, First Aid, Certified with CYCAA and/or Therapeutic Crisis Intervention would be considered an asset.
+- Completion of ASIST, First Aid, Therapeutic Crisis Intervention and Certification with CYCAA would be considered an asset.

 - Preference will be given to those that have completed coursework and/or certification in Brain Development or Trauma-Informed Care.
 Some suggested courses include:

-- Please direct your cover letter and resume indicating “Your Name – Relief CYCC” in the subject line of your e-mail to: email@example.com
+- Please direct your email, cover letter and resume to email@example.com, indicating “Your Name – Relief CYCC” in the subject line of your email.

 - We thank all applicants who are interested in this position, however only those candidates selected for an interview will be contacted.